 Where do you buy buckwheat?

-Buckwheat is pretty easy to find in the US.
+Buckwheat is pretty easy to find in the US, however I recommend using a Russian brand of buckwheat to prevent mushiness (more on that below!).
 Here are your options for where to buy buckwheat:

 - Eastern European store.
 Any Polish or Russian grocery store will have buckwheat, and you will find the best prices there.
 Don't be afraid to pick up a package that doesn't have any English writing on it - you can always find directions for how to cook it online!

 - Large grocery chains all over the US.
 Most large grocery chains have buckwheat.
-Bob’s Red Mill is a popular brand that is in most stores.
+Bob's Red Mill is a popular brand that is in most stores, but I also find that one to be a little mushy

 For this recipe, make sure you get whole groats instead of crushed/ground buckwheat.
 You want the groats to look like tiny pyramids instead of being all broken up.